drorgl/http-server/lib/http-server-middleware/README.md

 This library provides a middleware framework for the ESP HTTP Server, implementing the design specified in `middleware_design.md`.
 The middleware system enables pluggable, reusable components for handling cross-cutting concerns such as authentication, security, logging, and HTTP feature compliance.

-## Design Approach

-This implementation follows the **Standalone Component** approach from the design document, keeping the middleware completely separate from the core HTTP server library.
-Middleware is applied by wrapping URI handlers at the application level.

 ## Features Implemented (POC)